Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

 ### Lazy evaluation

 The lazy evaluation algorithm is very different from the strict one.
-It works by traversing the graph, exploring it to find redexes that are "visible" on the normal form of the term, skipping unecessary branches.
+It works by traversing the graph, exploring it to find redexes that are "visible" on the normal form of the term, skipping unnecessary branches.
 It is interesting because it allows avoiding wasting work; for example, `({a b}b (F 42) 7)` would quickly evaluate to `7`, no matter how long `(F 42)` takes to compute.
-In exchange, it is "less parallel" than the strict algorithm (we can't reduce all redexes, since we don't know if they're necessary), and it requires global garbage collection (since erasure nodes are ignored).
+In exchange, it is "less parallel" than the strict algorithm (we can't reduce all redexes since we don't know if they're necessary), and it requires global garbage collection (since erasure nodes are ignored).

-To skip unecessary branches, we must walk through the graph from  port to port, using a strategy very similar to the denotational semantics of symmetric interaction combinators.
+To skip unnecessary branches, we must walk through the graph from  port to port, using a strategy very similar to the denotational semantics of symmetric interaction combinators.
 First, we start walking from the root port to its target port.
-Then, until we get back to root, do as follows:
+Then, until we get back to the root, do as follows:

 1. If we're walking from an aux port towards an aux port of a node, add the aux we're coming from to a stack, and move towards the main port of that node.